SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

             uv python pin 3.13
             ```

-    8. Assume you have a friend wonking on the same project as you and they are using `pip` together with good old
+    8. Assume you have a friend working on the same project as you and they are using `pip` together with good old
         `requirements.txt` files.
 How do you create a `requirements.txt` file from your `uv` project?

         ??? success "Solution"